macmanes-lab/Lindsay/optimize.md

 8. nohup ./abyss.sh &

-##Run ABySS on error corrected non-trimmed genome with no khmer or transcriptome added
+##Run ABySS on error corrected non-trimmed genome with no khmer

 WD: /mnt/data3/lah/abyss/nontrimmed.bless.no.norm.no.txn